monsoonmaelstrom/book2/book2.md

 ----

 Me.
 I’m the person called Hazel.
 I’m a person.
 I have a name.
 There are other people.
 Lots of other people.
 It’s not just me.
 I mean, here it is.
 Here, it’s just me.
 But somewhere there are other people.
 Other people that I need to get back to.
 Liam and Alex and Davy.
 They’re people like me.
 They’re *my* people.
 There are others too.
-I just can’t remember them.
+Only I can’t remember them.
 Yet.
 I can’t remember them *yet.* But I think maybe I will?

 Maybe?